 Evan tackles the mechanical challenges of tracking down his contents on piracy sites through an automated system, Copyright Slap, curated with help from a friend of his with a coding background, to efficiently contact these sites and have contents taken down in seconds.
-To date, they have identified 1946 site and taken down 6212.
+To date, they have identified the 1946 sites and taken down 6212.

 Every filmmaker, big and small deals with online piracy.
-Hopefully this episode can help.
+Hopefully, this episode can help.

 Enjoy my conversation with Evan Zeisel.

 I'd like to welcome the show Evan Zeisel, man, how you doing?

 I'm doing great.
 I'm doing great.
 Thank you for having me.